 Early Origins of the Winbush family

-Essex, at Wimbish, an ancient Anglo-Saxon village and civil parish within Uttlesford that dates back to c.
+The surname Winbush was first found in Essex, at Wimbish, an ancient Anglo-Saxon village and civil parish within Uttlesford that dates back to c.
 1040 when it was listed as Winebisc and Wimbisc.
 By the time of the Domesday Book of 1086, the village was known and listed as Wimbeis and possibly meant "bushy copse of a man called Wine," from the Old English personal name + "bysce."
-CITATION[CLOSE]

 Early History of the Winbush family

-Another 211 words (15 lines of text) covering the years 1510, 1600 and 1190 are included under the topic Early Winbush History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Winbush research.
+Another 106 words (8 lines of text) covering the years 1510, 1600 and 1190 are included under the topic Early Winbush History in all our PDF Extended History products and printed products wherever possible.